+Several years ago, I attended a church retreat during which I wrote and performed a skit that I now regret.
+It was basically a stand-up routine in which I played the part of a megachurch pastor, and to be fair, it wasn’t all bad.
 Some of the skit was just gentle ribbing of big, seeker-sensitive churches.
 But there were other parts that included not-so-subtle backhanded insults and biting sarcasm.
 Those parts got the biggest laughs from my audience, and therefore, I considered the skit to be a big success.

+A massive evangelistic event was afoot in Washington, D.C.
+There was all-day activity, preaching, and Christian contemporary music.
+And there were Christians, lots of Christians.
 I stepped onto the Metro one night after work, and I soon realized some of the attendees of the event were on the train.
 In addition to looking like fanny-pack tourists, they were wearing Christian-themed t-shirts.
 Two middle-aged women in the group were quietly talking about their strategy for sharing their faith with strangers on the train….

 For a lot of my single years, I was hopelessly awkward.
 No doubt, there were still attractive things about my personality (or at least my mom says there were), but overall, I was kind of weird.

 Up in Washington, D.C., there are plenty of ignorant folks who assume evangelical southerners like me are judgmental, closed-minded, and prejudiced in all kinds of ways.
 It’s sad and frustrating, but it’s reality, and I’m sure my friend Macie Anderson has been on the receiving end of it as well.